Johannes Friedrich

 My previous work, while at the University of Bern and the University of Cambridge, centered on decision making, in particular on implementations of model-free and model-based reinforcement learning in spiking neural networks.

-I am a regular contributor to the top machine learning/AI conference NeurIPS (4 first author papers and counting), and also target the neuroscientific/general audience with papers in high-ranked journals such as PLoS Comp Bio, eLife and Science.
+I am a regular contributor to the top machine learning/AI conference NeurIPS, with four first-author papers and counting.
+I also publish in high-ranking journals such as PLoS Computational Biology, eLife, Nature Methods, and Science, targeting both neuroscientific and general audiences.

 I have enjoyed outdoor activities in the mountains since an early age.
-Living in New York I miss the Swiss Alps, but at least I got to enjoy funding from the Swiss National Science Foundation (SNSF).
+After spending a decade in Cambridge and New York, where I missed the Swiss Alps, I finally relocated to the beautiful mountainous scenery of the Pacific Northwest.
+At least I was fortunate enough to receive funding from the Swiss National Science Foundation (SNSF) during my time in the city.

 Publications